Sarkozy convicted by French court in campaign financing case - KESQ

 Sarkozy convicted by French court in campaign financing case

-PARIS (AP) — Former French President Nicolas Sarkozy was found guilty Thursday of illegal campaign financing of his unsuccessful 2012 reelection bid.
+PARIS (AP) — French ex-President Nicolas Sarkozy was convicted and sentenced to a year of house arrest Thursday for illegal campaign financing of his unsuccessful 2012 reelection bid.

-PARIS (AP) — Former French President Nicolas Sarkozy is facing a potential prison term in a verdict to be rendered on Thursday about campaign financing in his unsuccessful 2012 re-election bid — a ruling that comes seven months after he was convicted in a corruption and influence peddling case.
+The court will allow him to serve the sentence at home by wearing an electronic monitoring bracelet.

-Sarkozy, France’s president from 2007 to 2012, has vigorously denied wrongdoing during the May-June trial.
+Sarkozy, France’s president from 2007 to 2012, had vigorously denied wrongdoing during the trial in May and June.
+He can appeal the decision, which would suspend the sentence.

-Prosecutors have requested a six-month prison term, as well as a six-month suspended sentence and a fine of 3,750 euros ($4,354).
+The court stated that Sarkozy “knew” the legal limit was at stake and “voluntarily” failed to supervise additional expenses.
+Prosecutors had requested a six-month prison term, as well as a six-month suspended sentence and a fine of 3,750 euros ($4,354).

 Thursday’s verdict comes after Sarkozy, 66, was found guilty on March 1 of corruption and influence peddling in another case.
-He was given one year in prison and two years suspended in that case but is free pending appeal.
+He was given a year in prison, and two years suspended, in that case but is free pending appeal.

 In the campaign financing case, prosecutors concluded that Sarkozy knew weeks before the 2012 election that his expenses — which are strictly limited under French law — were getting close to the legal maximum.
 They accused him of having ignored two notes from his accountants warning about the money issue.